MWMjr/DesignPatterns/README.md

 ## Structural Patterns
 These are the patterns that define new ways to compose objects for new functionality.
 #### Adapter
+*Purpose*
+Get the interface you want from the interface that you have

 #### Bridge
 #### Composite
 #### Decorator